Summer Savings!

 • Holidays

 All of those will impact the amount of your employee’s paycheck for that pay period.
-Note that this step is far less tedious and time-consuming if you use time tracking software instead of paper timesheets and time cards.
+Note that this step is far less time-consuming if you use time-tracking software instead of paper timesheets and time cards.

 3. Check pay rates

-For example, maybe an employee recently received a raise.
+For example, an employee recently got a raise.
 You’ll need to update their pay rate on your payroll register.
-Or, perhaps you changed your overtime rate.
+Or, perhaps you have a new overtime rate.
 You will also need to reflect that on the register.

 This step is crucial, as you’ll use these pay rates to determine your employee’s gross wages.
 If this isn’t correct, your entire payroll will be off.